marciof/Eon/specification/Specification.md

 If any of the arguments isn't a number, it returns the result of `(debug 'type-mismatch)`.

-Multiplying zero with infinity returns the result of `(debug 'indeterminate-arithmetic)`.
+Multiplying zero and infinity returns the result of `(debug 'undefined-arithmetic)`.

 ```
 (* x:Number y:Number ...) : Number